This is an accordion element with a series of buttons that open and close related content panels.

 How do I submit my scores, if I choose to include them?

-You may also submit your official scores directly from the testing site.
-Please note this does have an additional cost and will add 2–4 weeks to the application completion process.
+Please note sending official test scores from the testing agency does have an additional costs and will add 2–4 weeks to the application completion process.
 Our test code is 4656 for the ACT and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

 I haven't taken or will not be able to take the SAT or ACT, can I still apply?